Lewiston

 Health performance in Lewiston is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Lewiston faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is relatively low at approximately 50% of the total population (~1,891 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Approximately 50% of Lewiston residents have private health cover, compared to 52.7% in Greater Adelaide and a national average of 55.7%.

-The most common medical conditions are arthritis (affecting 9.6% of residents) and asthma (9.4%), while 65.9% report being completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-Working-age residents face notable health challenges with elevated chronic condition rates.
-The area has 12.9% of residents aged 65 and over (485 people), lower than the 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges, generally aligned with national rankings.
+The most prevalent medical conditions are arthritis (9.6%) and asthma (9.4%).
+65.9% of residents report no medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age individuals face notable health challenges with high chronic condition rates.
+Lewiston has 14.1% of residents aged 65 and over (525 people), lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health